harin-git/mus-div/README.md

-# Mechanisms of cultural diversity
+# Music cultural diversity

 This repo contains code and data for the paper "*Tracing the mechanisms of cultural diversity through 2.5 million individuals’ music listening patterns"*.
 The data is also available for download at OSF: <https://osf.io/6zugm/>

 ## Codebook

 `utils.R` script contains study wide packages and functions.
 It is called at the beginning of every script.
+If you are missing any of the packages, they need to be download first.

 <br>